Table of Contents

 The True and legit Benin creation story says that the universe was covered with water and at the middle of the water there was a tree and on this tree there lived a bird called Owonwon.
 At some point, the creator Osanobua decided to populate the earth so he sent down his three sons whom he gave the choice of selecting one special gift.

-The first son choose to have wealth, while the second choose magical powers and the last but not the least, the youngest, through the advice of Owonwon opted for a snail shell.
+The first son chooses to have wealth, while the second choose magical powers and the last but not the least, the youngest, through the advice of Owonwon opted for a snail shell.
 When he got to the middle of the water, the youngest son turned the shell upside down and it produced a large quantity of sand which formed land from the water.
-The sons of Osanobua were afraid to step on the land so they sent the chameleon to test the ground ahead of them that is why the Benin people still makes the chameleon to walk around in their community without hesitation.
+The sons of Osanobua were afraid to step on the land so they sent the chameleon to test the ground ahead of them that is why the Benin people still make the chameleon walk around in their community without hesitation.

 The story does not end there, After the land was created, Osanobua came down to the earth on a chain to allocate responsibilities to his three sons.
 The oldest of the all was given authority over the water that is why the Benin people call him Olokun which means “the god of the river”.
-Also know that he is still been worshipped in Benin till date.
+Also, know that he is still been worshipped in Benin till date.

 The second son was given the responsibility of using his magical powers to balance the effect of negative and positive forces in the natural world.
 The Benin people call him Oguiwu or Esu which simply means “the harbinger of death”.
 According to them, he is the reason why all living things eventually die because he is seen as the owner of blood; this is because he is regarded as an evil being.